 Players get rewarded with points and ninja ranks to motivate them further.
 I think Math Ninja is a great way to improve the math skill of your children over time in a playful environment.

 Update: The author's website is no longer available.
 We have uploaded the latest version of Math Ninja to our servers.
-Please click on the following link to download the program: How to fight spam - the final guide
+Please click on the following link to download the program: [Download not found]

 The latest version of the program supports both negative and positive numbers.
 You have got only ten seconds to enter the result of the equation.
 There is unfortunately no option to change the time limit.
 Especially younger children may have problems because of this.